-With the Samsung Galaxy Note 8 Oreo update inching closer we want to take you through some things that should have you feeling excited, and maybe a little disappointed, about the Galaxy Note 8 Android 8.0 release.
+With the Samsung Galaxy Note 8 Oreo update fast approaching we want to take you through some things that should have you feeling excited, and maybe a little disappointed, about the Galaxy Note 8 Android 8.0 release.

-One device that should follow closely behind is Samsung’s Galaxy Note 8, the other flagship smartphone from 2017.
-The Note 8 wasn’t included in the Android 8.0 Oreo beta, but it’s one of the few Oreo update’s Samsung’s confirmed.
+One device that should follow closely behind the pair is the Samsung’s Galaxy Note 8, the other flagship smartphone from 2017.
+The Note 8 wasn’t included in the Android 8.0 Oreo beta, but it’s one of a few Oreo update’s Samsung, and its carrier partners, have confirmed.

 Thanks to the Galaxy S8 Oreo update and the Galaxy Note 8 Oreo leak, we know quite a bit about the Galaxy Note 8 Android Oreo update.
 Samsung’s Android Oreo upgrade is a big one and it’ll bring some exciting changes to your phone.